Reading Time: 7 minutes 30 seconds

 Improves digestive process

-Having your body ready for peak performance means having nutrients available at the time you need them.
-Having a nutrient intake plan that includes consumption of carbohydrate, protein, fat, and water is essential to your success.
-You need to consider consumption before, during, and after endurance training and endurance events.
+Timing the intake of carbohydrate, protein, fat, and water is essential to endurance success.
+It involves laying out what to consume before, during, and after endurance training and endurance events.

 Consume 1 gram of carbohydrate per kilogram body weight 2 hours prior

-Consume 20 ounces of water 2 hours prior to the start of endurance training
+Consume 20 ounces of water 2 hours before the start of endurance training

 Carbohydrate loading should only occur leading up to an endurance event